kotelnikov/mgos_telegram/README.md

 `callback` - If you need to receive back the response from the Telegram Bot API, according to the API https://core.telegram.org/bots/api#sendmessage or otherwise pass the `null`.
 Usually the Telegram Bot API returns the sent message back in case of success, or error and its description in case of an error. `TGB.parse()` method can parse such responses from the Telegram Bot API.

-`user_data` - Pass here some user data in case you need to manage it in your callback (it may be some pointer to the object or another data) or otherwise pass the `null` for this argument.
+`user_data` Here you pass the user data with the provided callback, for store some pointer to the object or another data and use it in callback later, otherwise pass the `null`.

 `TGB.parse(event_data)` This is the method for parse receiving data.
 Before we can work with receiving data we have to parse it as an JS object.